Distributive Pronouns

 How to Use Neither

 Neither is a pronoun that implies a negative meaning.
-Thus, it is used with an affirmative verb; however, the meaning of the sentence remains negative.
+Thus, it is used with an affirmative verb; however, the meaning of the sentence becomes negative.
 Keep in mind that when 'neither' is used as the subject pronoun of the sentence, the verb that follows it must be singular.
 Check out the examples:

 Neither is a qualified cook.